LifeofPaks/pakshomes/README.md

 - Select an apartment to see more details and also agent contact page.

-- A comment section and review section as well
+- A comment section and review section as well.

-- There's a user sign up page, that allows a unique login details after registration
+- There's a user sign up page, that allows a unique login details after registration.

-- You can also sign up as guest without going through the registration process
+- You can also sign up as guest without going through the registration process.

 - After the login either as a unique user or as guest, you have access to user dashboard where you can provide user details and also property type.
-User is allowed to upload a profile picture
+User is allowed to upload a profile picture.

+- Responsive for all device types.